 Make sure your PR objectives tie back to your business goals.
-PR for PR?s sake will quickly become unsustainable.
+PR for PRs sake will quickly become unsustainable.
 Do you want to boost your business profile to reach more customers or are you looking to attract more employees Being clear about this will help shape the stories you can communicate and building them into a strategic plan will bring you closer to your business objectives.

 - Five things we can learn from Manchester United’s own PR goal